Power Spectrum Super-Sample Covariance: Halo model approach

 where $C_{ij}^{T0}$ was given in Eq.~(\ref{eq:pscov_T0}) and is the standard non-Gaussian term involving only oppositely directed Fourier modes \cite{Scoccimarroetal:99}.
 The last term $C_{ij}^{\rm SSC}$ is the sum of the pieces involving $P^{\lin}(q_{12})$ in the $T^{2h}_{22}$, $T^{3h}$, and $T^{4h}$ terms of Eq.~(\ref{eq:Thm}).
 We shall see that {the combined terms} are exactly the super-sample covariance term of Eq.~(\ref{eq:covcon}).

 To see this relationship let us begin with the remaining $P^\lin$ piece of the $T_{22}^{2h}$ term.
 It can be simplified as

-where we have used the variable change, $\bq_{12}\rightarrow \bq$, in the 2nd line on the r.h.s., and we have use the identity (Eq.~\ref{eq:WWk}) for the window function.
+\hidden{note sign on $q$ in $W$'s, the $d^2 \rightarrow d^3$, these issues persist in the eqns below too} where we have used the variable change, $\bq_{12}\rightarrow \bq$, in the 2nd line on the r.h.s., and we have use the identity (Eq.~\ref{eq:WWk}) for the window function.
 Note that the remaining integral over $P^{\lin}$ is simply the variance of the linear density field convolved with the window function, Eq.~(\ref{eq:sigmw}).
 The HSV term can now be simply expressed as

 We have labeled this term ``HSV'' for halo sample variance as it takes the form originally pointed out in Ref.~\cite{Satoetal:09} in their Eq.~(18) \citep[see also Section~3.4 in Ref.][]{Kayoetal:12}, although those works focused on the two-dimensional case (i.e.\ lensing power spectrum).